giordyb/doppler_shifter/install.md

 1. make sure you have python 3.x installed on the raspberry pi
 2. install git and python3 w/ pip
-    + sudo apt-get install git python3-pip -y
+    + sudo apt-get install git python3-pip swig -y
 3. clone the hamlib repository (from master if you are using the th-d74 since it fixes some initialization issues)
     + git clone https://github.com/Hamlib/Hamlib.git
 4. clone this repository